 On the other side, you’ll part with the snowy peaks and enter Manchester for some big-city fun.
 There are countless Christmas and winter events through late November to early February.
 This vibrant city is a perfect road trip destination for those who enjoy the hustle and bustle of a city with the friendly atmosphere of a smaller community.

-Some of our favourite things to do over Christmas in Manchester include the various Christmas Markets open from 10 November, a few laps of the Cathedral Gardens ice rink which is open until New Year’s Eve and the Mancunian take on Winter Wonderland.
+Some of our favourite things to do over Christmas in Manchester include the various Christmas Markets open from the 12th of November, a few laps of the Cathedral Gardens ice rink which is open until the 3rd of January 2022 and the Mancunian take on Winter Wonderland.

 Before heading home, consider stopping off at some of the magical events in the surrounding areas.
 For the songbirds, there are carol services in Cheshire and the Greater Manchester area, including the Oldham Brass Monkey Winter Musical Festival.
-If you’re travelling with foodies, continue your journey to Cheshire Oaks Christmas Corner for an Apres-ski experience at the alpine themed bar.
+If you’re travelling with foodies, continue your journey to Cheshire Oaks Winter Village for food and book a Christmas hut.

 Manchester in the winter is a magical place to visit, and if you travel to this vibrant city via Snake Pass in the Peak District you’ll experience the British winter in its full glory.